 Quindlen's column also takes great pains to slam and ridicule abstinence-based sex education programs - even though the mounting evidence is that these programs are actually working.

 A recent report by the The Institute for Research and Evaluation, for example, shows the effectiveness of abstinence-based programs versus the "comprehensive sex ed" that Quindlen supports (sans real photographs of the harms of STD's, that is.)
-The entire report is available at the website of the Abstinence Clearinghouse

 In summary, here are the promising results of how teaching kids about abstinence - including how to deal with peer-pressure, and giving them information on the many physical and emotional harms that often accompany a promiscuous lifestyle - actually works:

 "Scientific evaluation is relatively new to abstinence education, and the number of good studies is limited.
 However, a pattern of evidence is emerging that indicates well-designed abstinence programs can be effective: